 Dementia is a condition that affects over 850,000 people in the UK, and many of us know a relative, friend, or neighbour who needs some extra support.
 Sometimes, the symptoms and behaviours associated with Dementia are difficult to understand.

-That’s why we’ve put together this guide to help you feel confident about caring for your loved one.
+That’s why we’ve put together this FAQ page to help you feel confident about caring for your loved one.
 Our dementia specialists have recommended specific approaches and techniques to enable you to support your loved one with their personal care, daily life, feelings of confusion or anxiety, and challenging behaviour.

 For more information about dementia care or any particular problems that you’re experiencing, call our team today.Request a callback Request a brochure